Rabhimself/project-template/README.md

 ```

 #### Display Every Outgoing(Incumbent) Candidate Who Lost Their Seat
-This query retreives the Bacon number of an actor...
+This query will list every representative that was challenged and defeated in the election.
 ```cypher
 MATCH (C :OUTGOING{outcome:"lost"}), (c :CONSTITUENCY) WHERE C.constituency = c.name